MagestioEcommerce/redsys-tpv/README.md

 ### Features

-* Developed with the new API Getway Payment of Magento 2
+* Developed with the new API Getway Payment of Magento 2 [Magento 2 Payment Provider Gateway](https://devdocs.magento.com/guides/v2.2/payments-integrations/payment-gateway/payment-gateway-intro.html)
 * Allow customers to pay with credit or debit cards
 * Secure payment throught Redsys Payment Gateway
 * Customers can change the payment method if Redsys fails